Home → Articles → How to Install MySQL Database Server on Ubuntu 26.04

 Test the MySQL Database Server

-In this section, you'll test your MySQL installation by logging into the database server, creating a sample database and table, inserting some data, and querying the table to ensure everything functions correctly.
-This process helps verify that your installation works as expected and that you can seamlessly perform basic database operations.
+In this section, you'll test the MySQL server by creating a sample database and table, inserting some data, and querying the table to ensure everything functions correctly.

 Your MySQL database server is working as expected.